heyjan/TreeofAlpha-Scriptable-Widget/README.md

 - Go to your Downloads folder and open the treenews.js file and copy it.
 - Open Scriptable, click the + to add a new custom script and paste the code of treenews.js you just copied
 - Add a Scriptable Widget to your Homescreen like you would normally do.
-- In the Menu you choose the Tree News Widget, it takes a few seconds to load the news
+- In the menu you choose the "Untitled Script" you just created, it takes a few seconds to load the news

 # iOS News Widget for Scriptable